 We envision a world where people are directly connected to the land and know how to grow nutritious food using the power of technology and consideration of place to benefit people and the plant.

-We offer short courses and workshops in bamboo construction and permaculture.
+We offer short courses and workshops in bamboo building and permaculture.
 All our offerings are aimed to give people practical knowledge and skills to help transform their homes, communities and lives.
 Join a course here.

 WHY A FARM?